 FIB-DM is a complete model transformation of FIBO, the Financial Industry Business Ontology.
-Working with major financial institutions, the Enterprise Data Management Council created FIBO as the open-source industry-standard for financial concepts, their relationships, and definitions.
+Working with major financial institutions, the Enterprise Data Management Council created FIBO as the open-source industry standard for financial concepts, their relationships, and definitions.

 FIBO in Data Modeling tools

-FIBO in PowerDesigner, ERWin, Sparx EA, ER/Studio, Visual Paradigm and other data modeling tools.
+FIBO in PowerDesigner, ERWin, Sparx EA, ER/Studio, Visual Paradigm, and other data modeling tools.

-With 3,085 normative entities released in April 2024, FIB-DM is by far the most extensive reference Enterprise Data Model for Banks, Investment Companies, and their Regulators.
+With 3,201 normative entities released in September 2025, FIB-DM is by far the most extensive reference Enterprise Data Model for Banks, Investment Companies, and their Regulators.

 Ontologist and Data Architect unite at Bridge across the chasm.

-The bridge across the chasm unites Ontologists and Data Architects
+The bridge across the chasm unites Ontologists and Data Architects.

 Semantic Enterprise Information Architecture diagram